martin-pr/lyli/README.md

-# Litro
+# Lyli

-Litro (*Li*nux Ly*tro*) aims to provide an open source alternative to the Lytro Desktop.
+Lyli (*Ly*tro *Li*nux) aims to provide an open source alternative to the Lytro Desktop.

-The application has been tested only with the original Litro camera, although the Lytro Illum may work, too.
+The application has been tested only with the original Lytro camera, although the Lytro Illum may work, too.

 ## License
-Most of the Litro is licensed under LGPL v3, only the Qt GUI (in the ui/ subdirectory) is licensed under GPL v3.
+Most of the Lyli is licensed under LGPL v3, only the Qt GUI (in the ui/ subdirectory) is licensed under GPL v3.